PDA Shopping in America (example)

 With my preferred choice of digital device being a PDA, I couldn’t exactly just choose any type of PDA and expect it to fulfil my requirements from a designer point of view, and obviously the most important a user point of view.

-"Conventions, they are very useful, As a rule conventions only become conventions if they work.
+This process of interaction from the user, wont take any time at all to get used to, and wont need much explaining, but some for that cognitive model of mine."Conventions, they are very useful, As a rule conventions only become conventions if they work.
 Well applied conventions make it easier for users to go from site to site without expending a lot of effort figuring out how things work"Enough of that it think for now, more information will be presented in my interface design research later on.

 (Steve Krug 'Dont make me think' p.35)